The Debt Trap: How Capital Drains Our Communities

 Group Reflection

-Attendees will evaluate different lending pathways, discuss tradeoffs, and reflect on how financial systems shape outcomes for neighborhood businesses.
+Participants will evaluate different lending pathways, discuss tradeoffs, and reflect on how financial systems shape outcomes for entrepreneurs, employees, corridors, supply chains, and neighborhood stability.

 Closing Discussion

-The session will conclude with a collective reflection exploring what a healthier and more equitable capital system could look like for Baltimore entrepreneurs and neighborhood economies.
+The session will conclude with a collective reflection exploring what healthier and more equitable capital systems could look like for Baltimore entrepreneurs, neighborhood businesses, and community wealth building.